stk714/DDR_Coin/README.md

 * Is this an ongoing system or one contract per event

 ### Instructions
+To install the Web3.py library, check that your dev environment is active, and then run the following: pip install web3==5.17

 Create contract DDRCoin.
 Deploy contract.
 Name: DDRCoin
 Symbol: DDR